-- 19.1 Pair exercises must include a minimum of 6 Balance Elements, 3 of which must be static holds of 3 seconds each.
-Each element must have a minimum difficulty value of 1 and no flight phase. - 19.2 For each missing element or other Special Requirement, there is a penalty of 1.0.
+- 19.1 Pair exercises must include a minimum of 5 Balance Elements.
+Each element must have a minimum difficulty value of 1. - 19.2 An unsupported handstand, chosen from any position, in the handstand table in the Tables of Difficulty, must be performed by the top. - 19.3 For each missing element or other Special Requirement, there is a penalty of 1.0.